Stock Based Compensation

 Restricted Stock Units

-The weighted average grant date fair values of restricted stock units granted during 2016, 2015 and 2014 are as follows:
+The weighted average grant date fair values of performance-based and time-based restricted stock units granted during 2018, 2017 and 2016 are as follows:

 The fair value of the Target Shares and restricted stock awards are based on the fair value of the underlying shares on the date of grant.
 The fair value of the portion of the Target Shares that relate to a relative TSR performance objective was determined using a Monte Carlo simulation analysis to estimate the total shareholder return ranking of the Company among a twelve-company executive compensation peer group over the remaining performance periods.
 The expected volatility of the Company’s common stock at the date of grant was estimated based on a historical average volatility rate for the approximate three-year performance period.
 The dividend yield assumption was based on historical and anticipated dividend payouts.
 The risk-free interest rate assumption was based on observed interest rates consistent with the approximate three-year performance measurement period.

+The fair value of a restricted stock unit award at the grant date is equal to the market price of the Company's common stock on the grant date.
 Compensation expense is recorded for all restricted stock unit awards based on the amortization of the fair market value at the date of grant over the period the restrictions lapse or over the performance period of the performance-based restricted stock units.
+As of February 2, 2019, the Company had $48 million of unrecognized compensation costs related to nonvested restricted stock units, which is expected to be recognized over a weighted average period of approximately 2.5 years.

 The entire disclosure for compensation-related costs for equity-based compensation, which may include disclosure of policies, compensation plan details, allocation of equity compensation, incentive distributions, equity-based arrangements to obtain goods and services, deferred compensation arrangements, employee stock ownership plan details and employee stock purchase plan details.